andig/fritzapi/README.md

 Thanks to:

+* AVM for providing free test devices and the AHA-HTTP interface document
+* EUROtronic Technology GmbH for providing free CometDECT thermostat sample
 * nischelwitzer for the basic js implementation (https://github.com/nischelwitzer/smartfritz)
 * steffen.timm for the basic communication function
 * thk4711 for the FRITZ!DECT 200 codes
-* AVM for providing the good AHA-HTTP interface document
-* EUROtronic Technology GmbH for providing free CometDECT thermostat sample
-* AVM for providing free FRITZ!Powerline 546E WLAN set